ezored/ezored/README.md

 ## About

-**Write once.
-Compile anywhere.**
+**Write once and compile anywhere**

 C++ cross-platform development toolkit.

 Use the same code on mobile and desktop applications.

 Ezored is the most convenient and fatest way to start your C++ project for mobile and desktop.

-**Toolkit background:**

-You don't need stop write your user interface code into your already used platform code like swift or kotlin.

-Don't reinvent the wheel, adopt new tools or use new editors, only use what your systems already support that is **compiled code** into your current or new projects.
+**Toolkit**

+Use this toolkit to generate a native SDK to plug into your **new** or **already existing** application and call SDK methods from your project in Swift, ObjectiveC, Java, Kotlin, Cordova or Flutter.

-It has a simple but well designed structure of scripts and folders that make this work very easy, leaving you thinking about your project instead of strucute it.
-Download this repository and start use current samples to test and see it working.
+Ezored toolkit is a simple but well designed structure of scripts and folders that make this job very easy, leaving you thinking about your project instead of structure it.
+Download this repository and check samples to test and see it working.

+**SDK**

-Write C++ code and build shared libraries for mobile (Android is **AAR** and iOS is **Framework**) and **binary executables** for desktop (Linux, macOS and Windows).
+Write C++ code and build shared libraries for mobile (Android is **AAR** and iOS is **Framework**) and **binary executables** or **shared libraries** for desktop (Linux, macOS and Windows).

 Don't think about how you will start your C++ project for **mobile** and **desktop**, use ezored as a quick start toolkit.

 ![](extras/images/what-is.png)

-**Why you need use it?**

-- Write once.
-Compile anywhere.
-- Write a single C++ code and use it on **mobile** and **desktop**
-- It come with a well designed structure to you maintain the focus on what you need do, your own business code.
-- Don't need new editors or languages, most things are done from command line.
-- Don't replace well user interface code (swift, interface builder, android xml, etc), only attach very fast compiled code for your project actions.
-- Already used in production for some years and come with some modules (https, sqlite, shared data, datetime utils, string utils, logger, file management and more)

-**Free for ever:**
+**Free for ever**

 You can use it for free, for any purpose, including commercial purposes.

 Feel free to collaborate with ezored, creating or improving the main project, samples and modules.

-After download ezored, you don't need this project more, because all your changes is only for your business things.
+After download ezored you need upload to your repository because all C++ code will only make sense to your project.

 ## Supported platforms